Respect, Protect, Enjoy

 Our simple steps for enjoying Ashford & Tenterden safely and responsibly.

-We know that following the new and updated guidance from the government, allowing wider access to our beautiful outdoor spaces, you’ll be keen to get outside and blow away the cobwebs.
+We know that following updated guidance from the government, which requires you to spend more time at home to help keep yourself and others safe, you’ll be keen to use your outside time wisely.
 Our number one priority right now is ensuring that people are able to enjoy our glorious county in a safe and responsible way; looking after ourselves, one another, and the landscape around us.

 - Respect the wildlife.
 Nature may have recolonised some areas, so please tread carefully and look out for wildlife that has moved into unexpected places during lockdown.
 Please keep your dog on the lead and stick to footpaths and bridleways so as not to disturb ground nesting birds and other wildlife.